metaColin/Tecsun-M-301-M-303/README.md

 ### Repair Methods:
 1. Users can perform repairs at Desheng Radio Service Centers or designated repair points.
 2. Users can perform repairs at the point of purchase in the region where there are designated repair points, or no local repair at the time, please send the product by mail to our company for repair.
-3. Within the Three Guarantees validity period, postage for warranty and repair-free shipping costs, Three Guarantees validity period, shipping costs, parts and repair costs paid by the user.
+3. Within the Three Guarantees validity period, warranty repairs are free but shipping costs may apply.
+After the Three Guarantees validity period expires, users pay for shipping costs, parts, and repair costs.

 **Mailing Address:** No. 189, Rongchang Road, Dongcheng District, Dongguan City, Guangdong Province Desheng Company Customer Service Department